 Where will we keep our module?

 The fastest answer resides in /sites/all/modules/ but if we have a multidomain Drupal installation you could also go in the folder modules/ of any of them.
-On this case, we will use the fastest and the most generalised answer.
+In this case, we will use the fastest and the most general answer.

-Once decided on these two important points will move on to create the directory for our module: /sites/all/modules/firstmod/
+Once these two important points are decided, we will move on to create the directory for our module: /sites/all/modules/firstmod/

 Creating firstmod.info and firstmod.module files